JohnSmithDev/report-ip/README.md

   don't support stuff like <section> and querySelectorAll().
 I'm quite happy not to support them, but it would be good to detect crappy browsers and redirect to a page suggesting they upgrade.
+* Cursory testing indicates the HTML page looks OK on mobile devices, but it could probably be improved a bit.